-For every 5 tardies , consequences under 1 of Rule 34 will be followed 16 or more unexcused tardies- Administrative discretion phone call from the Attendance Office.
+For every 5 tardies, consequences under 1 of Rule 34 will be followed 16 or more unexcused tardies- Administrative discretion

 Excessive tardiness will be considered truancy and will be reported to the Attendance/Residency Officer.
 Afternoon detentions are held from 2:15 pm to 3:15 pm and are scheduled on the Tuesday, Wednesday, or Thursday following the day of the tardy violation.
 (Scheduled days are subject to change).